istio/community/STEERING-COMMITTEE.md

 Voting shall be open for nine calendar days, after which point it shall close.
 If at any point all the Steering Committee members have voted or abstained, voting shall close.
-1. The vote of an affirmative vote of 60% of the Seats shall be the decision of the Steering Committee.
-However, any changes to the Steering Committee Charter shall require a vote of 80% of the Seats.
+1. An affirmative vote of at least 60% of the Seats shall be the decision of the Steering Committee.
+However, any changes to the Steering Committee charter Charter shall require an affirmative vote of at least 80% of the Seats.

 ## Committee meetings